microsoft/DirectXTex/ReadMe.txt

 writer since this image file format is commonly used for texture content processing pipelines, but is not currently supported by a built-in WIC codec.

-The source is written for Visual C++ 2010 using the Direct3D headers from either the legacy DirectX SDK or recent Windows SDK.
-It can also be compiled using Visual Studio 2012 and the Windows SDK 8.0 headers.

-It is recommended that you make use of Visual C++ 2010 Service Pack 1 or VS 2012 with the Windows 8.0 SDK, and Windows 7 Service Pack 1 or Windows 8.
+The source is written for Visual Studio 2010, 2012, or 2013.
+It is recommended that you make use of the Windows 8.x SDK and Windows 7 Service Pack 1 or later.

-Details on using the Windows 8.0 SDK with VS 2010 are described on the Visual C++ Team Blog:
+Details on using the Windows 8.x SDK with VS 2010 are described on the Visual C++ Team Blog:
 <http://blogs.msdn.com/b/vcblog/archive/2012/11/23/using-the-windows-8-sdk-with-visual-studio-2010-configuring-multiple-projects.aspx>

 DDSTextureLoader\